KevinHobart/Active-Directory-Lab/AD-Lab_Setup/Configure-Network-Settings.md

 📸 *Screenshot suggestion:* 3

 5. Start both the **Server** and **Client** VMs.
 6. Once both VMs are running, log in to each.
-On the server, log in with the Administrator password.
+On the server, log in as LAB\Administrator (or whatever you named your domain) and enter the Administrator password.
 On the client, log in with the password you created for the Windows 11 VM.

 ---